ajaysridharan/slate/source/includes/_invoices.md

 plan <small>string</small> | The ID of the plan.
 If plan is omitted, payment is booked only into revenue, not to MRR. amount <small>integer</small> | A positive integer in the smallest currency unit (e.g., 100 cents to charge $1.00) representing the total amount before discounts.
 Optional when plan given. date_paid <small>ISO datetime</small> | ISO datetime representing when the payment was received.
-If date_paid is omitted, current time is used. discount <small>integer</small> | A positive integer representing the discount.
+If date_paid is omitted, current time is used. date <small>ISO datetime</small> | ISO datetime representing when the invoice was created.
+If date is omitted, date_paid is used. discount <small>integer</small> | A positive integer representing the discount.
 Invoiced amount will be amount - discount. id <small>integer</small> | Unique identifier to prevent the same invoice from being imported twice.
 If id is omitted, it will be generated from date and customer id. quantity <small>integer</small> | The quantity of the seats used.
 If your plan is €10/user/month, you could pass 5 as the quantity to create an invoice of €50 (5 x €10). period_start <small>ISO datetime</small> | ISO datetime representing the subscription period start time.
-If period_start is omitted, date_paid is used. currency <small>string</small> | Currency of the invoice, e.g. 'usd', 'eur'. description <small>string</small> | Free text describing what got invoiced.
+If period_start is omitted, date is used. period_end <small>ISO datetime</small> | ISO datetime representing the subscription period end time.
+If period_end is omitted and plan is given, period_end is calculated using the Plan's interval. currency <small>string</small> | Currency of the invoice, e.g. 'usd', 'eur'. description <small>string</small> | Free text describing what got invoiced.